Tsukiji fish market

 The market opened on 11 February 1935 as a replacement for an older market that was destroyed in the 1923 Great Kantō earthquake.
 It was closed on 6 October 2018, with wholesale operations moving to the new Toyosu Market.
+The old market was demolished and will be rebuilt into a new complex featuring a stadium for the Yomiuri Giants of the Nippon Professional Baseball.